Publicly Available Specification: Origin of term "PAS"

 "The term PAS was originally an acronym derived from "publicly available specification".
 However, not all PAS documents are structured as specifications and the term is now sufficiently well established not to require any further amplification."

-However, early examples of PAS were actually titled "Product Approval Specification" as illustrated in the accompanying photograph showing part of PAS 003.
+However, early examples of PAS were actually titled "Product Approval Specification" as illustrated in the accompanying photograph showing part of PAS 003, and may not be equivalent to PAS standards as they are used today.